 This research is applicable across the entire Northern Hub region.

-Professor Bob Pressey (Project leader, James Cook University), Dr Jorge Álvarez-Romero (JCU), Associate Professor Samantha Setterfield (The University of Western Australia), Dr Alaric Fisher (Northern Territory Department of Environment and Natural Resources), Professor Dave Pannell (UWA), Dr Vanessa Adams (The University of Queensland), Associate Professor Mark Kennard (Griffith University), Professor Jeremy VanDerWal (JCU)
+This project was led by a large team including Professor Bob Pressey (Project leader, James Cook University (JCU)), Dr Jorge Álvarez-Romero (JCU), Associate Professor Samantha Setterfield (The University of Western Australia), Dr Alaric Fisher (Northern Territory Department of Environment and Natural Resources), Professor Dave Pannell (UWA), Dr Vanessa Adams (The University of Queensland), Associate Professor Mark Kennard (Griffith University) and Professor Jeremy VanDerWal (JCU).